GDQuest/website/content/unique-pages/node-essentials-guides/index.md

 These **free node essentials guides** are precisely that.

-In this series, you'll get three complete node guides and Godot demos that cover the many ways to use:
+In this series, you'll get four complete node guides and Godot demos spanning over 2D, UI, and 3D:

 - `KinematicBody2D`, the most commonly used node to code game characters.
 - `RichTextLabel`, the one node for all your game dialogues.
 - `AnimationPlayer`, which will save you countless lines of code.
+- `Area`, the most versatile of Godot's nodes.

 You'll see how to push rocks and other obstacles as in 2D Zelda games.